 What is the deductible for Super Visa insurance?

 The deductible of your Super Visa insurance policy is the amount of money you decide to pay for medical care before your coverage kicks in.
-Different insurance companies offer different deductible amounts.
+Many insurance companies are offering different deductible amounts, which you can choose to lower the premium amount.
 Some deductibles can be zero, which means you don’t have to pay anything.
 Others can be thousands of dollars.
+You can save money on your insurance costs by choosing deductible options.

 How much can you save on Super Visa insurance with deductibles?